ahmadawais/Shades-of-Purple-Slack/README.md

 **Licensed** as MIT ⓒ [Ahmad Awais](https://AhmadAwais.com/).

-Thanks to the creators of Agnoster, Cobalt themes and patched powerline fonts.
-And Icons8 for the icons in this readme.
+Thanks to the creators of Slack and Icons8 for the icons in this readme.

 _Say 👋 on Twitter_ →  [![Tweet for help](https://img.shields.io/twitter/follow/mrahmadawais.svg?style=social&label=Tweet%20@MrAhmadAwais)](https://twitter.com/mrahmadawais/)